uri-goldsztejn/COVID-19_health_and_economy/README.md

 ## Files

+* *Code/baseline.m* - The code to simulate the baseline scenario described in our mansucript.

-* myofibre_code/ - The source code for the model and a makefile for the project.
+* *Code/sudden_release.m* - The code to simulate the sudden release scenario described in our mansucript.

-* *myofibre_analysis* - Matlab scripts to read the simulation results and recreate the figures in the paper.
+* *Code/gradual_release.m* - The code to simulate the gradual release scenario described in our mansucript.

+* *Code/diff_system* - The system of differential equations described in our manuscript.

 ## Further materials
 A seminar about our work can be found [here](https://www.youtube.com/watch?v=a1qZjUVoe_E&t=1s)